johnnovak/johnnovak.site/blog/content/posts/grand-ms-dos-gaming-general-midi-showdown/index.md

 #### Shadow Warrior (1997) <span class="yamaha">Yamaha MU80</span>

-The Yamaha sounds a lot better on this modern prog-metal-styled material.
-The SC-55 is quite tinny in comparison and you can barely hear the drums.
-Strange because it was composed for the SC-55.
-It sounds even worse on the SC-88.
+The Yamaha sounds a lot better on this modern prog-metal-styled material originally composed on the SC-88.
+I actually prefer the SC-55 rendition, but it sounds quite tinny compared to the MU80 and you can barely hear the drums.
 The superiority of the hardware MU80 versus the S-YXG50 is quite evident on a full-frequency range material like this (the hardware has more sparkle, more low-end grunt, better stereo image, and a better sense of space).